LBonnet159/SSNDP-Realistic-Instance-Generator/README.md

 + The horizon is only given for SSNDP instance files.
 + The distribution pattern is only given for SSNDP instance files where the associated parameter was specified.
 + The two lists of time windows (for arcs and nodes) are given only for SSNDP instance files when the parameter _preProcessingSSNDP_=True.

+## Reproducibility Instructions

+This project is designed to be fully reproducible using either `pip` or `conda`.
+Use either `requirements.txt` or `environment.yml` to do so.

 ## How to contribute
 Thank you for considering contributing to our project!
 To report bugs and ask questions, please refer to the issue tracker.
 You can also address a problem by (1) forking the project, (2) correcting the bug / adding a feature, and (3) generating a pull request.
 However, we recommend that you first contact the authors and discuss the desired feature request.